Library: Policy

 340:10-4-1.
 Mandatory Drug Screening

-(a) Per Section 230.52 of Title 56 of the Oklahoma Statues, adult parents, or needy caretakers who apply for Temporary Assistance for Needy Families (TANF) cash assistance are required to be screened for illegal use of a controlled substance or substances.
+(a) Per Section 230.52 of Title 56 of the Oklahoma Statues, adult parents, or needy caretakers who apply for Temporary Assistance for Needy Families (TANF) cash assistance are screened for illegal use of a controlled substance.
 This screening is necessary to ensure that children are safe in their own homes by ensuring their adult parent(s) or needy caretaker is not using or is not under the influence of illegal substances.
-TANF child-only cases and minor parents under 18 years of age are exempt from the provisions in this Section. • 1
+Minor parents under 18 years of age are exempt from the provisions in this Section. • 1

 (1) slurred speech;